 South of Grande Prairie, both Evergreen Park and the Dune’s areas are home to long trail networks that will make you feel like you’re much farther than the mere few kilometres out of the city you really area.
 The Dune’s Loop is a 23km sandy, forested popular trail that dirtbikers sometimes like to frequent, while Evergreen Ridge is a non-motorized 99 acre plot designated for hikers, cyclists, and equestrians alike.

 A beautiful representation of Alberta’s badlands, this natural area has layers of rock, trees, and minerals unlike anywhere else.
+As of January 2024, Kleskun Hills is now a Provincial Park.
 The hills at Kleskun are 100 metres tall and provide a unique backdrop for your family, wedding, or even just social media photos!